hyperledger-labs/blockchain-carbon-accounting/net-emissions-token-network/README.md

 ### Installation and use

+- First, install Hardhat globally with `npm install --save-dev hardhat`
-- To install, clone this repository, navigate to the net-emissions-token-network directory, and run `npm install`
+- Clone this repository, navigate to the net-emissions-token-network directory, and run `npm install`
 - To test, run `npx hardhat test`
 - To compile, run `npx hardhat compile`
 - To see all commands, run `npx hardhat`